List of equipment of the Philippine Navy: Ivatan-class landing craft heavy

-Mulgae class landing craft utility
+Mamanwa-class landing craft, utility

 Originally from the Republic of Korea Navy (ROKN), and transferred to the Philippine Navy.
-Currently only one ship, the former ROKN LCU-78, has been made available to the Philippine Navy and transferred in 2015, but there are no reports of potential transfer of additional ships of the class in the future.
+Currently only one ship, the former ROKN LCU-78, has been made available to the Philippine Navy and transferred in 2015, but there are no reports of a potential transfer of additional ships of the class in the future.
 The design was loosely based on US-designed LCU-1610 by Tacoma Boatbuilding Company, and were built by Korea Tacoma in the 1970s.